Isam101/C-code/README.md

-// This is my first code on C
+// These are all the codes that I have done for the purpose of learning C